What is an Ion?

 Ionic compounds, such as sodium chloride (NaCl) are formed because of the electrostatic attraction between anions and cations.
 Ionic compounds are electrically neutral, because the total number of positive charges and the total number of negative charges are always equal.

 Considering the chemical elements, the highest tendency to form ionic compounds exists in the least electronegative metals and the most electronegative non-metals.

 In general, solid ionic compounds do not carry electric current, because the ions are locked in fixed positions in a crystal lattice.
 Ionic compounds only conduct electricity when molten or when dissolved in solution, when the ions are released from the crystal lattice and become mobile.

-The diagram of atomic radii in picometers was created by Popnose (Chris King) and is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
+The diagram of atomic radii was created by Popnose (Chris King) and is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.